rgejman/wigreader/README.md

 wigreader
 =========

+Information on using WigReader in your own scripts can be found here: http://ron.gejman.com/blog/2012/07/27/wigreader-a-chip-seq-tool/

 Some C programs for handling wiggle files.

 The ones I have spent the most time on, in terms of using and testing, are